 SERA has launched a campaign for a new Clean Air Act for the 21st Century, alongside London Mayor Sadiq Khan’s call for such an act in his landmark speech on air pollution.
 The launch of the campaign marks the 60th Anniversary of the UK’s first Clean Air Act, and the need for a new act to tackle the deadly air we breathe today.

 Air pollution is causing the premature deaths of 40,000 plus UK citizens at an economic cost of £54 billion.
-It is the number one cause of death from environmental impacts and claims more lives than alcohol and obesity combined.
+It is the number one cause of death from environmental impacts.
 Now more than ever, following the referendum and the threat to EU protections we currently have, action must be taken now.